-The economics master's degree program is an applied, policy-oriented program that offers five different tracks which master's students can pursue: general, development economics, gender analysis in economics, and financial economic policy, and applied econometrics (online only).
+The economics master's degree program is an applied, policy-oriented program that offers five different tracks which master's students can pursue: general, development economics, gender analysis in economics, financial economic policy, and applied econometrics (online only).

 The department has an especially rich offering of courses that deal with global economic issues.
 Most of our faculty have carried out research or taught in other countries and bring that experience to the classroom.